khaledmohammedsaifuddin/Face-Detection-Haar-Cascade-/README.md

 By following these steps from here: [Creating a Cascade of Haar-Like Classifier: Step by Step](https://www.cs.auckland.ac.nz/~m.rezaei/Tutorials/Creating_a_Cascade_of_Haar-Like_Classifiers_Step_by_Step.pdf)

 But as OpenCv conatains many pre-trained classifier, I have used form those pre-trained.
+# Procedures
+## Camera Test
+At first we have to test is our ready to perform.
+I imported OpenCv in python.
+Then capture video by using this command:
+-vdo = cv2.VideoCapture(0) #here indexing 0 indicates my first camera -retu, img_frame = vdo.read()#it's return boolean true and false
+We can convert our real image into gray scale by using this command:
+-gray = cv2.cvtColor(img_frame, cv2.COLOR_BGR2GRAY)
+then to show our original and gray scale image :
+-cv2.imshow('img_frame', img_frame) #original image
+-cv2.imshow('gray', gray)# gray image